mongodb/specifications/source/unified-test-format/unified-test-format.rst

 loop
 ~~~~

-The ``loop`` operation executes sub-operations in a loop until a termination
+The ``loop`` operation executes sub-operations in a loop.
-signal is received by the unified test runner.
-It supports the following
+It supports the following arguments:
-arguments:

 - ``operations``: the sub-operations to run on each loop iteration.
   Each sub-operation must be a valid operation as described in this